SirGoodenough/HA_Blueprints/Automations/Person_Alert_Blueprint.md

 ## 🎤 How do I use this to send a message to my Google Speakers

 I have created a sample script as one possible example of how to do this.
 I grabs values from the Automation itself and generates a TTS message that the trigger person entered or left the triggered zone.
 It will also play an MP3 file that you provide to make the announcement more fun.
 You can use this as-is or use it to help you write the exact action you want to take when the Automation calls for it.

 Sample file here: [Sample file containing cloud_say & media_player sample code](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Samples/Person_Alert_Blueprint_SAMPLE.yaml)

+[Here is a link to the free sound file](https://github.com/SirGoodenough/HA_Blueprints/blob/master/images/OK_tone_med.wav) I used, but PLEASE download it to your local system and play it from there, don't try to run it live from my Github.
+That just isn't going to work properly and that's not the kind of bandwidth usage I signed up for.

 For this to work you can use the provided Home Assistant integration(s) or install another TTS Integration.
 There are many available.